CloudCannon/rcc/README.md

 ## Smartling integration

+This project allows for automatic AI-powered translations through Smartling.
+It uses the [Node.js SDK](https://help.smartling.com/hc/en-us/articles/4405992477979-Node-js-SDK).
+You must sign up for an account, and enter your Smartling credentials in the RCC for this to work.

 To add automatic AI-powered translations - which your editors can then QA in CloudCannon - enable Smartling in your `rosey/rcc.yaml` file, by setting `smartling_enabled: true`.
 Make sure to fill in your `dev_project_id`, and `dev_user_identifier`, with the credentials in your Smartling account.
 Add your secret API key to your environment variables with the key of `DEV_USER_SECRET` in CloudCannon on your staging site (or your only site if you're not using a publishing workflow).
 You can set this locally in a `.env` file if you want to test it in your development environment.

 > [!CAUTION]